mickael-dales/order-event-sourcing/README.md

 # order-event-sourcing

-- Create an Order
+- Create an order
-- Add Delivery Mode
+- Add delivery mode
-- Exception if Order is not created
+- Exception if order is not created
+- One event store for multiple orders